astronomer/docs/astro/create-project.md

 :::info

-By default, the Astro CLI uses port `8080` for the Airflow Webserver and port `5432` for the Airflow metadata database.
+By default, the Astro CLI uses port `8080` for the Airflow webserver and port `5432` for the Airflow metadata database.
 If these ports are already in use on your local machine, you can change the default ports for these components by following these steps:

 1. In your Astro project directory, open `.astro/config.yaml`.
 This file might be hidden in graphical file browsers.
 You can show hidden files using `⌘ + Shift + .` on Mac or by selecting **View** > **Hidden items** in Windows file explorer.
-2. Specify alternative ports for your Webserver and/or metadata database in `config.yaml`.
-For example, to use `8081` for your Webserver port and `5435` for your database port, you would specify the following:
+2. Specify alternative ports for your webserver and/or metadata database in `config.yaml`.
+For example, to use `8081` for your webserver port and `5435` for your database port, you would specify the following:

     ```yaml
     project: